 Kids may break pencils, crumple up homework, or refuse to go to school.
 What looks like lack of self-control could be a sign that kids are feeling overwhelmed by school.

-What it is: Difficulty handling sensations like sights, sounds, flavors, smells, and textures.
-Kids with sensory processing issues may also have trouble knowing when they feel full, hungry, thirsty, hot, or cold.
+What it is: Trouble processing sensory information like sights, sounds, flavors, smells, and textures.
+Kids with sensory processing challenges may also have trouble knowing when they feel full, hungry, thirsty, hot, or cold.
 It can affect how kids move, too.

 Trouble with social skills and self-control